 Failure to plan for the myriad expenses of owning a rental can become a fast track to disaster.

-As a landlord, you want to save about 20% to 30% of your rental income for upkeep, maintenance, and emergencies.
+As a landlord, you should save 20% to 30% of your rental income for upkeep, maintenance, and emergencies.

 7. Remember to Renew Leases

-If mom & pop landlords have 1 blind spot, it’s the failure to renew tenant leases in a timely manner.
+If mom-and-pop landlords have one blind spot, it’s failing to renew tenant leases in a timely manner.

-When tenants slide, it can be challenging to get them back on track.
+When tenants slide, getting them back on track can be challenging.

-8. It’s all about location, location, location – sort of.
+8. It’s all about location, location – sort of.

-In some areas, investors may want a higher cash flow to compensate them for slower appreciation.
+In some areas, investors may want a higher cash flow to compensate for slower appreciation.

 However, if investors expect an area to appreciate substantially, they may be willing to forgo cash flow to enjoy that appreciation.

-The result: house appreciation outstrips the growth in rents, and houses appreciate while yielding relatively low cash flow.
+The result: house appreciation outstrips rent growth, and houses appreciate while yielding relatively low cash flow.

 9. Want long-term tenants?
 Consider Section 8